-House Bill No. by Representative Hilferty amends the retirement provisions for the New Orleans Firefighters' Pension and Relief Fund, specifically addressing eligibility, accrual rates, and withdrawal conditions for firefighters based on their hire dates.
-The bill establishes that firefighters hired between December 31, 1967, and December 31, 2014, can retire at age 50 with 12 years of service, while those hired between January 1, 2015, and August 15, 2016, must be 52 years old, and those hired after August 15, 2016, must reach the federal full retirement age minus ten years.
-The accrual rates for retirement benefits vary based on the hire date, with specific percentages outlined for different service lengths.
+House Bill No. by Representative Hilferty amends and reenacts sections R.S.
+11:3384 and 3386 of the Louisiana Revised Statutes, which pertain to the retirement provisions for firefighters in the New Orleans Firefighters' Pension and Relief Fund.
+The bill establishes eligibility criteria for retirement benefits based on the date of employment, requiring a minimum of twelve years of service.
+Specifically, firefighters hired between December 31, 1967, and December 31, 2014, can retire at age fifty; those hired between January 1, 2015, and August 15, 2016, at age fifty-two; and those hired after August 15, 2016, at the full retirement age as defined by federal law, minus ten years.
+The bill also outlines accrual rates for retirement benefits, which vary based on the date of hire and years of service.

 Statutes affected: HB31 Original: